fepegar/gestures-miccai-2021/README.md

 # GESTURES – MICCAI 2021

-This repository contains the training scripts used in [Pérez-García et al., 2021, *Transfer Learning of Deep Spatiotemporal Networks to Model Arbitrarily Long Videos of Seizures*, Accepted at the 24th International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI)](https://arxiv.org/abs/2106.12014).
+This repository contains the training scripts used in [Pérez-García et al., 2021, *Transfer Learning of Deep Spatiotemporal Networks to Model Arbitrarily Long Videos of Seizures*, 24th International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI)](https://doi.org/10.1007/978-3-030-87240-3_32).

-The dataset is publicly available at the [UCL Research Data Repository](https://doi.org/10.5522/04/14781771).
+The (features) dataset is publicly available at the [UCL Research Data Repository](https://doi.org/10.5522/04/14781771).

 <p align="center">
   <a href="http://torchio.rtfd.io/">